Planning-Inspectorate/appeals-prototype/README.md

 # Appeals prototypes

-Includes prototypes for the 3 services in PINS appeals, `Appeal a planning decision` for appellants and agents, `Manage your planning inspectorate appeals` for LPAs, and `Find and comment on an appeal` for interested parties.
+Includes prototypes for the 3 services in PINS appeals, `Appeal a planning decision` for appellants and agents, `Manage your planning inspectorate appeals` for LPAs, and `Comment on a planning appeal` for interested parties.

 ## Usage